iam-avinash-jagtap/DevOps-Tools-Installation-Scripts/readme.md

 # DevOps Tools Installation Scripts
 This repository contains automated installation scripts for 15+  popular DevOps tools, tailored specifically for **Amazon Linux 2023** and **Ubuntu 24.04** operating systems.
-Each script installs a single tool with necessary permissions and configurations to get you started quickly.
+Each script installs a single tool with the necessary permissions and configurations to get you started quickly.

 ---